-Firms like Hill International sell their services to taxpayers as an objective consultant for confusing and often controversial PLA mandates.
-Yet, Hill’s own website makes it clear that it approaches the task of evaluating a PLA with a distinct bias in favor of PLAs:
+Firms like Hill International sell their services to taxpayers as an objective consultant to evaluate and implement confusing and often controversial PLA mandates.
+Yet, their own website makes it clear that it approaches the task of evaluating a PLA with a distinct bias in favor of PLAs:

 “Hill helps both public and private organizations who have large, complex construction projects save time and money through a type of collective bargaining agreement called a Project Labor Agreement (PLA).
 PLAs create efficiencies through standardization of project participant contracts.
 They help avoid conflict issues between contractors who are working a large project and help protect against strike conditions.
 Hill will work with all parties on the project, including owners, contractors and unions to unify their contractual relationship.
 The end result is a tremendous savings in both time and money through standardization efficiency.”

 PLA proponents know that spending taxpayer dollars on a Hill International report will guarantee a government-mandated PLA on a taxpayer-funded project.

 For example, Gerald Murphy, former vice president and chief operating officer of the New Jersey Schools Development Authority, made clear Hill’s pro-PLA bias in testimony before the New Jersey Office of Inspector General about his experience with Hill when he was Philadelphia’s deputy mayor for labor: